ScilifelabDataCentre/serve-load-testing/README.md

 ## Running tests

-If desired then generate html reports by editing the report name in the below commands.
+### Prepare for running tests

+Before running the tests, run scripts to pre-create test users "locust_test_user_"*

 Move into the source directory if not already there:

     cd ./source

+- Copy the template environment file .env.template as .env
+- Edit the values in the .env file

+Set the environment values from the file

+    set -o allexport; source .env; set +o allexport

+If desired then generate html reports by editing the report name in the below commands.

 ### To run the Normal test plan/scenario

-Before running this, run scripts to pre-create test users "locust_test_user_"* Use minimum 10 users for the Normal test plan
+Use minimum 10 users for the Normal test plan

     locust --headless -f ./tests/test_plan_normal.py --html ./reports/locust-report-normal.html --users 10 --run-time 30s

+### To run the Classroom test plan/scenario

+    locust --headless -f ./tests/test_plan_classroom.py --html ./reports/locust-report-classroom.html --users 1 --run-time 30s

 ## Tests under development